aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `redeem_active_shares`

-Redeem shares from the active pool on behalf of delegator <code>shareholder</code> who wants to unlock <code>coins_amount</code> of its active stake.
-Extracted coins will be used to buy shares into the pending_inactive pool and be available for withdrawal when current OLC ends.
+Redeem shares from the active pool on behalf of delegator <code>shareholder</code> who<br/> wants to unlock <code>coins_amount</code> of its active stake.<br/> Extracted coins will be used to buy shares into the pending_inactive pool and<br/> be available for withdrawal when current OLC ends.

 <pre><code>fun redeem_active_shares(pool: &amp;mut delegation_pool::DelegationPool, shareholder: address, coins_amount: u64): u64<br/></code></pre>